highchair/donsmithpainter-com/_portfolio/README.md

 ## Images Have Scale

-It is important to Don Smith that the images of his paitnings are displayed in a way that denotes a relationship between them.
+It is important to Don Smith that the images of his paintings are displayed in a way that denotes a relationship between them.
 A small painting or watercolor should be relatively smaller on screen than any painting over 3 feet wide.

 We have a system in place for relative scale, and this is how it works: